CiviCooP/org.civicoop.streetformatnl/README.md

 It only makes sense to enable this extension if the CiviCRM setting 'street address parsing' is checked.
 This setting can be found at Administer/Localization/Address Settings (or in Dutch"Beheren/Lokalisatie/Adresformaten) AND if the local language is set to Dutch (nl_NL)
 Also, the assumption is that either Netherlands or Belgium is set as the default country.
 The parsing in Dutch format will happen only for those contacts that are located in either Netherlands or Belgium.
 There will not be an error when Netherlands or Belgium is not the default country, and nothing will go wrong.
 It just means that there might be addresses in your database that actually would need parsing in Dutch format, but that will not happen because the country is empty.
+So if you have addresses in your database that need formatting in the Dutch way but have no country_id, make sure that they have the expected country id (1152 for Netherlands and 1020 for Belgium)

 What does it do?
 -----------------